Advanced Translation Settings

 How to Force a Specific Translation Language

-- Add a Nodels or Code node at the beginning of your path.
+1. Add a NodeJS or Code node at the very beginning of your conversation path.